The Campus at Horton

 Synchronizing Culture and History

-The Campus at Horton, a collaboration with Stockdale Capital Partners and RDC, is one of the largest adaptive reuse project in the western US – converting retail to life science and research space with a net zero approach.
+The Campus at Horton, a collaboration with Stockdale Capital Partners and RDC, is one of the largest adaptive reuse projects in the western US – converting retail to life science and research space with a net zero approach.
 The design is poised to create a new, environmentally responsive hub for creative office while actively engaging in the dynamic history and ideas of the site’s past.
 The project continues to engage heavily with the city fabric, extending Jerde’s intent of an urban space that grows and changes with the culture of San Diego.

 Originally designed by The Jerde Partnership in 1985 as one of the world’s first outdoor shopping malls, The Campus at Horton stands on six and a half city blocks in Downtown San Diego.
 In its new life, existing mall space will become a diverse complex with 300,000 sq. ft. of retail space and 700,000 sq. ft. of creative office, as well as dining areas and landscape.